WordPress/gutenberg/docs/designers-developers/developers/block-api/block-registration.md

 ```
 {% end %}

 A block can also be transformed into another block type.
-For example, a heading block can be transformed into a paragraph block.
+For example, a Heading block can be transformed into a Paragraph block.

 {% codetabs %}
 {% ES5 %}